 You’re responsible for you, your safety on the road, and your choices.

-I can stand here and say drugs are fun (cause they are), however, neither I nor The Broke Backpacker would EVER condone the reckless and irresponsible consumption of them.
+I can stand here and say drugs are fun and can be useful tools (because that has been my personal experience) however, neither I nor The Broke Backpacker would EVER condone the reckless and irresponsible consumption of them.
 Above all else, be safe and be smart.

 Drugs are a communal thing; when we partake, we’re responsible for the safety of those around us as well as the safety of ourselves.
 And those two things are also inexorably linked.